-Original maturities: Total turnover in foreign exchange outright forwards and foreign exchange swaps capture original maturities according to the following maturity bands (1) seven days or less, (2) over seven days and up to and including one year, and (3) over one year.
+Original maturities: Total turnover in foreign exchange outright forwards and foreign exchange swaps capture original maturities according to the following maturity bands (1) seven days or less, (2) over seven days and up to one month, (3) over one month and up to 3 months, (4) over 3 months and up to 6 months, and (5) over six months.

-Execution method for foreign exchange turnover (Table C.2).
+Execution method for foreign exchange contracts (Table C2).
 The survey includes the execution method used for transacting foreign exchange contracts reported on Tables A.1-A.6 (spot, forward, swaps, and options) and counterparty (reporting dealers, other financial institutions, and non-financial institutions).
-Execution is reported as (1) Voice Direct, (2) Voice Indirect, (3) Electronic Direct single bank proprietary trading system, (4) Other Electronic Direct, (5) Electronic Indirect Reuters Matching or Electronic Broking Services (EBS), (6) Electronic Indirect Dark Pools, (7) Electronic Indirect other electronic communication networks, and (8) Unallocated (for turnover that fails to be allocated into one of the aforementioned execution method categories).
+Execution is currently reported as (1) Voice Direct, (2) Voice Indirect, (3) Electronic Direct single-bank proprietary trading system, (4) Electronic Direct Other, (5) Electronic Indirect Reuters Matching/EBS, (6) Electronic Indirect Dark Pools, (7) Electronic Indirect Other electronic communications networks and (8) Unallocated (for turnover that fails to be allocated into one of the aforementioned execution method categories).

-Proposed Revisions
+Revisions

-Proposed revisions to the survey are:
+Revisions to the survey are: